Pedro (card game)

-Pedro uses a regular pack of 52 cards, but some variants add a Joker.
-The game is considerably simplified when compared to Pitch, in that all points are awarded to the winners of the tricks containing certain specific cards.
-This includes the Game point, which goes to the winner of the trump Ten.
-The winner of the Pedro (Five of trumps) receives 5 points.
-In Cinch or Double Pedro the same holds for the Left Pedro (Off-Five), which counts as a trump.
+Pedro uses a regular pack of 52 cards, but some variants add a joker called the Dom, hence the name Dom Pedro.
+The game is much simpler than pitch, in that all points are awarded to the winners of the tricks containing certain specific cards.
+This includes the game point, which goes to the winner of the trump ten.
+The winner of the Pedro (five of trumps) receives 5 points.
+In cinch or Double Pedro the same holds for the Left Pedro (off-five), which counts as a trump.
 The practice of making sure to win a trick that contains a high-scoring card is referred to as cinching.